AlahmadiQ8/stackoverflow-pack/README.md

 * Ability to issue UI warning for the user `coda.showUserFriendlyWarning()`
 * Environment Variables that can be set from the coda UI and be set differently locally (something like .env file)
 * Autocomplete to work on column format that uses parameters having autocomplete fields

+## Bugs

+* Autocomplete doesn't work when your search term contains the symbol `-`.
+Example: I want to type `azure-function`, as soon as I type `azure-` the autocomplete stops.